ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 It is possible to create a positional tracking app for daydream devices as well.
 Check out this video: https://www.youtube.com/watch?v=_yg4urvqoBQ.
 More informations about the project can be found here: https://bitbucket.org/TobiasPott/noxp.morsvr/

+# Trouble Shooting:

+If the positional tracking does not work, please make sure you installed the right ARCore App 1.2 at the moment.
+Sometimes the ARCore App seems to crash in the background too force stop ARCore or restart the phone might help.

 # Support this Project:

 If you like my work and you wanna support me you can send me bitcoins.
 My bitcoin wallet adress is: 15aaSbgsZzwP3mrAGdZm7yvuZbu62f6JY4